lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 * Sealing CDI

 The attestation CDI is used to attest hardware and software configuration and is thus expected to change between updates.
-The sealing CDI on the other hand, is used to attest the authority of the hardware and softawre configuration.
+The sealing CDI on the other hand, is used to attest the authority of the hardware and software configuration.
 The sealing version is thus expected to remain stable across software updates.

 To support these features, the key manager maintains two versions of the working state and associated internal key.